FerSalAnova/Prioritized-Multi-Agent-Path-Finding-Framework-with-Dynamic-Local-Control-for-Spatially-Safer-Paths/README.md

 ## Results

-We compareed our results in multiple scenarios to different SOTA methods:
+We compareed our results in multiple scenarios to different SOTA methods (CA* / PIBT / ECBS):

 ### Large-Scale Coordination (Paris Map)